 "Our goal of achieving a 75% recycling rate depends on each and every person on campus.
 This starts with reducing and reusing, then separating waste between compost, recycle and trash," said UMD Recycling Coordinator Bill Guididas.

-To facilitate collection, the Recycling and Solid Waste unit will host weekly shredding events every Friday from 10 a.m. to 1 p.m.
-The event will offer free shredding of sensitive documents to all departments on campus, although off-campus materials cannot be accepted.
-Offices should refer to the University’s Records Retention and Disposal Schedule to determine which records may be discarded.
+To facilitate collection, the Recycling and Solid Waste unit hosted weekly shredding events every Friday from 10 a.m. to 1 p.m.
+The event offered free shredding of sensitive documents to all departments on campus.
+For future shredding events, offices should refer to the University’s Records Retention and Disposal Schedule to determine which records may be discarded.

 Learn how Greek houses have contributed to the composting efforts on-campus.